-Alidade MER provides a series of Productive Leadership© Workshops and Team Effectiveness & Motivation Surveys© (TEMS©) for benchmarking and trending improvements.
+Alidade MER provides a series of Productive Leadership© Workshops and the Team Effectiveness & Motivation Survey© (TEMS©) for benchmarking and trending improvements.

 - Getting Traction Through Productive Leadership© – A two-day workshops for managers, supervisors and perspective managers and supervisors.
 It provides background on leadership; how the human brain works, converting short-term to long-term memories, habits and culture.
-You’ll also learn the 5 leadership roles, the 5 leadership attributes and important leadership skills.
+You’ll also learn the 5 leadership roles, the 5 leadership attributes and 5 critical leadership skills.
 We also present the 7 sources of power, Needs Theories and the relationship between needs and motivation.

 - Supporting Productive Leadership© – a half-day workshop for senior managers.
 It introduces the elements of Productive Leadership, and provides recommendations on how senior managers can support and assist in the development of managers and supervisors.

 - Getting Traction Through the Guidance and Execution Model© – Culture is what most people do, most of the time.
 What people do are behaviors.
 If you define the behaviors you want, we can apply Productive Leadership© to execute.
 This workshop trains leaders on how to create the right guidance to get the right behaviors.